Draft Grader: Indianapolis Colts

 -0.5: That pick was not put to good use

-Ray Fisher, CB (247th overall pick in 2010): Seventh-rounder who was released before the start of his first year in the league.
+Ray Fisher, CB (246th overall pick in 2010): Cut before the start of the 2010 season, Fisher was a compensatory pick that didn’t work out.

 -1.0: What a waste!

-Terrance Taylor, DT (136th overall pick in 2009): Not often that a fourth-round pick is waived before the start of their first regular season.
+Terrance Taylor, DT (136th overall pick in 2009): You expect a fourth-round pick to make the active roster for the regular season.
+Taylor was cut within five months of being drafted.

 Follow Khaled on Twitter: @PFF_Khaled